3 Ways to Unlock the Value of Automation for Your Company

-As part of Solutions Review’s Premium Content Series—a collection of contributed columns written by industry experts in maturing software categories—Karli Kalpala, the Head of the Business Service & Design unit at Digital Workforce, shares insights on how companies can improve how they identify and capitalize on the value of automation technologies.
+As part of Solutions Review’s Contributed Content Series—a collection of articles written by industry thought leaders in maturing software categories—Karli Kalpala, the Head of the Business Service & Design unit at Digital Workforce, shares insights on how companies can improve how they identify and capitalize on the value of automation technologies.

 Businesses’ relationship with automation is in a strange place right now.
 The past two years have seen a boost in companies acquiring automation solutions as part of attempts to accelerate their digital transformation projects.
 Based on our conversations, about 80 percent of the companies we talk to have started their automation journey.
 The problem these businesses are finding is that they’ve got these solutions, but they don’t necessarily know what to do with them.
 They might have automated several processes, but there is a definite sense that they haven’t seen the efficiencies they expected or are stuck wondering what’s next.